w3f/polkadot-wiki/docs/learn/how-to/stake-nominate.md

 !!!info "Related concepts"
     For the underlying concepts, see [Staking](../learn-staking.md).

-_Discover the new Staking Dashboard that makes staking much easier, and check the [extensive article list](../../general/dashboards/staking-dashboard.md) to help you get started._

-* * *

 !!! warning "IMPORTANT"

-    Polkadot Developer Interface (Polkadot Developer Interface) is a web wallet meant for power users and developers.
-For everyday use, there are several user-friendly wallets funded by the Polkadot Treasury that support a plethora of features and platforms.
+    Polkadot Developer Interface is a web wallet meant for power users and developers.
+For everyday use, there are several user-friendly wallets that support a plethora of features and platforms.
 Discover them in [this article](where-to-store-dot.md).

 Nominators help secure the network by bonding their DOT and selecting validators they deem trustworthy to produce blocks.
 If you want to learn more about the benefits and risks of being a nominator, you can check [this article](../learn-staking.md).

-This article explains how to stake on Polkadot Developer Interface.
-If you're interested in other options, check the last section of this article:
-How else can I stake

 ### What to know before starting